 In Key Stages 1 and 2, the team must include the expertise and experience to inspect all subjects and aspects of the primary curriculum across the full range of pupils in the school.
 Where primary schools teach a modern foreign language to any significant extent, the team should include a team inspector endorsed to take lead responsibility for inspecting and reporting on a modern foreign language.

 In Key Stages 3 and 4, inspectors’ subject knowledge should cover as wide a range of subjects and vocational courses as possible.
 The team must include inspectors competent to inspect English, mathematics, science, ICT, religious education (where it is inspected) and the other foundation subjects of the National Curriculum.
 In Key Stages 3 and 4, and in the sixth form, inspectors must be endorsed to lead and report on any of the subjects and courses that are inspected and reported in detail.
-In all secondary inspections, at least one inspector must be competent to inspect business education and vocational education where these are provided by the school.
 For the inspection of secondary schools that offer vocational courses, the inspection team must include inspectors competent to inspect at least one of these courses.
 Coverage of vocational courses must be proportional to the extent to which the school offers them.

 For the inspection of special schools, or special needs units in mainstream schools, teams must be competent and effective in inspecting the main types of need or disability represented in the school.